 - Averted, however, with the pickers handling numerous vintage advertising items such as signs and posters; in many cases, the brand name either has an old design, has gone defunct, or has been absorbed into another company.

 - Recycled In Space: Or in this case, Canada (Canadian Pickers)

 - Running Gag: Frank's paying $5,500 for a car worth only $3-4,000 has been referenced multiple times.

-- Swapping Roles: One episode had Danielle going out on a pick while Frank stays and watches the shop.
+- Swapped Roles: One episode had Danielle going out on a pick while Frank stays and watches the shop.
 Danielle turns out to be much better at picking than Frank is at running the shop and finding leads.

-- Take A Third Option: When they can't come up with a selling price, Frank will come up with "the bundle" and group multiple items into a single sale.
+- Take a Third Option: When they can't come up with a selling price, Frank will come up with "the bundle" and group multiple items into a single sale.

 - Vendor Trash: Done literally.
 Mike and Frank will take what looks like worthless junk and resell it to people who are willing to pay high prices for it.